Cost of Living in Madrid – prices for the basic necessities in 2019

 Your personal cost of living depends a lot on what kind of lifestyle you have, which neighborhood you live in, your material expectations and a lot of other factors.

-In any case, I can give you a list of approximate prices for basic necessities.
+In any case, I can give you a list of approximate prices for basic necessities here in Madrid.

-All prices are in euros, and I’m assuming you’re going to a reasonably-priced place.
+All prices are in euros, and I’m assuming you’re going to a reasonably-priced place to shop or eat.

 By the way, before we go on, people are always asking about the best way to send money internationally – for me it’s Transferwise.
 You can get a commission-free money transfer from them if you use my affiliate link right here.